ordinarylabs/bicycle/README.md

 ## CLI

 See the BicycleDB Manager CLI documentation [here](https://crates.io/crates/bicycle).
-For querying any of [these](https://github.com/grpc-ecosystem/awesome-grpc?tab=readme-ov-file#cli) should work.
+For querying, any of [these](https://github.com/grpc-ecosystem/awesome-grpc?tab=readme-ov-file#cli) should work.

 ## GUI

-BicycleDB server support reflection, so any of [these](https://github.com/grpc-ecosystem/awesome-grpc?tab=readme-ov-file#gui) should work.
+BicycleDB servers support reflection, so any of [these](https://github.com/grpc-ecosystem/awesome-grpc?tab=readme-ov-file#gui) should work.

 ## Supported Features

 - Key/Value storage and retrieval
 - Range queries via `gte`, `lte` and `begins_with`
 - Stored Procedures via WebAssembly (non-transactional)
-- Embedding for offline usage or local storage
+- Embedding for offline or local storage
-- Protobuf message nesting for "document-like" records
+- Protobuf message nesting for document-like records

 ## Planned Features